Data Model

 - Number by age, sex, and condition (females only)

-Another key difference is that “species” is a property of the Source for Group and Animal Sources, while for Arthropod Sources, several species can be part of the Record and they are assigned at the Source Record level.
-For example, mosquitoes collected using CO₂ traps (Collection) at a specific site (Source) will be identified and counted by species after Collection, forming an Arthropod Source Record.
+A key characteristic of an Arthropods Source Record is that “species” is a property of the Source for Group and Animal Sources, while for Arthropod Sources, there can be several species under the Source Record level.
+For example, mosquitoes collected from a specific site (Source) using CO₂ traps (Collection Point) will be identified and counted by species in the Arthropod Source Record.

-If an arthropod Collection attempt at time t fails, the Collection itself is recorded, but no Arthropod Source Record is created.
-An Arthropod Source Record cannot be empty.
+If an arthropod Collection attempt at time t fails, the Collection itself is recorded, and an empty Arthropod Source Record is added.

 Specimen